£0.00 (0 items)

 Each one teach one

 One of the quickest and best ways to learn a skill is to do it yourself.
-Therefore, a training program must provide as many practical opportunities as possible.
-A lecture may cover much ground, but that ground will not be cultivated.
-We must work out and prioritize the key skills, processes, or procedures fundamental to mastering any particular task or role.
+Therefore it is essential that a training programme provides as much practical opportunity as possible.
+A lecture may cover a lot of ground, but much of that ground will not be cultivated.
+Therefore we need to work out and prioritise the key skills, processes or procedures that are fundamental to mastering any particular task or role.

-When helping one of my children learn a new piece of music, I know that pages full of new notes can seem daunting.
+When I am helping one of my children learn a new piece of music, I am aware that a couple of pages full of lots of new notes can seem a bit daunting.

-So often, by just learning the first four bars, we find we have already mastered a significant amount of the material.
-Typically, those four bars are repeated after the next four, and then they return towards the end of the piece, and maybe the section in the middle follows a similar pattern or rhythm.
-So having learned the first four bars of the piece, we have unlocked the key to much of what follows.
+So often by just learning the first four bars, we find we have already mastered a significant amount of the subsequent material.
+Typically, those four bars are repeated after the next four, and then they come back again towards the end of the piece and maybe the section in the middle follows a similar pattern or rhythm.
+So having learnt the first four bars of the piece, we have in fact unlocked the key to much of what follows.

-Equally, whether introducing new computer software, a new Health and Safety procedure, or teaching a new set of prepared responses for answering the most common telephone queries, by paying particular attention to the most reoccurring or fundamental actions, we can focus the students' attention on practising two or three actions or responses, and in the process create a solid foundation for branching out further.
+Equally, whether introducing new computer software, a new Health and Safety procedure, or teaching a new set of prepared responses for answering the most common telephone queries, by paying particular attention to the most reoccurring or fundamental actions, we can focus the students' attention on practising 2 or 3 basic actions or responses, and in the process create a solid foundation for branching out further later.

-Since there is insufficient time to cover everything to full satisfaction, it is always of greater benefit to the student to cover a few key things well, practice them and securely embed them rather than trying to cover too much in a superficial way.
+Since there is often not enough time to cover everything to full satisfaction in the time available, it is always of greater benefit to the student to cover just a few key things well, practise them and embed them securely, rather than trying to cover too much in a superficial way.

-So if 'doing' is the key to learning, then an even better way of embedding a new skill is not just allowing the students to practice those skills themselves but by having them go one stage further and teach them to someone else.
+So if 'doing' is the key to learning, then an even better way of embedding a new skill is not just giving the students the opportunity to practise those skills themselves, but by having them go one stage further and teach them to someone else.

 The idea is that firstly: